realA10001986/Time-Circuits-Display/README.md

 The menu is controlled by "pressing" or "holding" the ENTER key on the keypad.

-Note: A "press" is shorter than 2 seconds, a "hold" is 2 seconds or longer.
+A "press" is shorter than 2 seconds, a "hold" is 2 seconds or longer.
 Data entry is done by pressing the keypad's number keys.

 The menu is involked by holding the ENTER button.